valy8851/github.io/Slak/index.md

  [Crimes of magic]: ./02.md#crimes-of-magic

- [Pliny's censure of magic is mainly intellectual.]: ./02.md#pliny-s-censure-of-magic-is-mainly-intellectual
+ [Censure of magic is mainly intellectual.]: ./02.md#censure-of-magic-is-mainly-intellectual

  [Vagueness of Pliny's scepticism.]: ./02.md#vagueness-of-pliny-s-scepticism